instructure/i18nliner/README.md

 Does an i18nliner:check, and then extracts all default translations from your codebase, merges them with any other ones (from rails or pre-existing .yml files), and outputs them to `config/locales/generated/en.yml`.

+### Dynamic Translations

+Note that check and dump commands require all translation keys and defaults to be literals.
+This is because it reads your code, it doesn't run it.
+If you know what you are doing and want to pass in a variable or other expression, you can use the `t!` (or `translate!`) command.
+It works the same as `t` at runtime, but signals to the extractor that it shouldn't complain.
+You should only do this if you are sure that the specified key/string is extracted elsewhere or already in your yml.

 ### i18nliner:diff